 Jamieson Community Center is a local food pantry and social service agency founded by members of our congregation.

-An after-school intergenerational youth program and meal in our church which has been going on for over 25 years.
+An after-school intergenerational youth program and meal in our church which has been going on for 28 years.

 Located within a block of the college, we have had a longstanding relationship with this Presbyterian-founded institution which recently opened a Presbyterian House.